 - ensure that parents are always consulted.

-The petition is now closed but see more info.
+The petition is now being heard by the Scottish Parliament.
+See more info.

 Sign the petition to raise the age of recruitment

 British army: one young recruit's story, The Guardian 2013